 - Assume good intentions and ask for clarification about anything that doesn’t make sense— whether it’s content or intent.

 - Lead by example.
 Be your best self and consistently model inclusivity and generosity when interacting within (and outside!) the community.

 Violation of the Community Guidelines may result in the removal of content and in extreme cases, the NSF INCLUDES Coordination Hub may revoke membership in the community.

 The Legal Stuff

-The INCLUDES Network community is not responsible for the opinions and information posted on this site by others.
-In no event shall the INCLUDES Network be liable for any special, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use or performance of any information posted on this site.
-The INCLUDES Network does not on its own undertake editorial control of postings.
+The INCLUDES National Network community is not responsible for the opinions and information posted on this site by others.
+In no event shall the INCLUDES National Network be liable for any special, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data, or profits, arising out of or in connection with the use or performance of any information posted on this site.
+The INCLUDES National Network does not on its own undertake editorial control of postings.

 We take protecting your privacy seriously.
 Any personal information you provide to us through your profile page, such as your name, address, telephone number and e-mail address, will not be released, sold, or rented to any entities or individuals.
 While we do our best to protect your personal information, we cannot guarantee the security of any information that you transmit to us and you are solely responsible for maintaining the secrecy of any passwords or other account information.
 In addition, other Internet sites or services that may be accessible through our site have separate data and privacy practices independent of us, and therefore we disclaim any responsibility or liability for their policies or actions.